 When to go

 This self guided tour can start every Friday from 24 June to 26 August 2022.
+The departures in 2023 are every Friday from 23 June to 25 August.

 There are limited seats available – up to 8 people on a departure.
 The climate of Iceland’s coast is subarctic.
 The warm North Atlantic Current ensures generally higher annual temperatures than in most places of similar latitude in the world.
 The south coast is warmer, wetter, and windier than the north.
-The average daily temperatures in June – August are 11°C – 13°C, and in the night – 6°C – 7°C.
+The average daily temperatures in June – August are 11°C – 13°C, and at the night – 6°C – 7°C.

 What to bring